zowe/zowe-explorer-vscode/docs/README-Extending.md

     // Get the label for the relevant PDS node.
 (The name of the new test PDS will be based on this.) const pdsNodeLabel = pdsNode.getLabel();

-    // Get profile for the relevant PDS node.
+    // Get the relevant PDS node's profile, which has connection information.
-    // (The profile's connection information is needed to communicate with the z/OS back end when creating the new test PDS and its member(s).) const pdsProfile = pdsNode.getProfile();
+    // This is needed to communicate with the z/OS back end when creating the new test PDS and its member(s).) const pdsProfile = pdsNode.getProfile();

     // Run the function to create a test PDS and member(s) using values obtained from the selected node.